MingLunHan/CIF-ColDec/README.md

 \[3\] CIF: Continuous Integrate-and-Fire for End-to-End Speech Recognition https://ieeexplore.ieee.org/document/9054250

 ### Citing ColDec
-If you are inspired by ColDec, please use following format.
+If you are inspired by ColDec and need to cite it, please use following format.

 ```
 @INPROCEEDINGS{9415054,